 Membership in the University Faculty Association and this insurance plan is a condition of employment as of March 1, 1979, for persons under age 65 receiving a November 1 check meeting the annually determined minimum salary requirements.
-This plan provides for decreasing term life insurance under a group policy serviced by the National Guardian Life Insurance Company.
+This plan provides for decreasing term life insurance under a group policy.
 The current cost of \$24 per year is an annual payroll deduction from the November payroll check.
 Eligible employees beginning employment after November 1 will have a \$12 deduction from the April 1 check for 6 months of coverage.